August 8, 2013

 "The Postal Service offers pictorial postmarks to commemorate events celebrated in communities throughout the nation," the USPS describes on its website.

 The "ISS Dragon Space Station Postmark" features the cargo capsule nearing the orbital complex.
-"ISS Mission Control Station" tops the design, with "Houston, TX 77201" below.
+"ISS Mission Control Station" tops the design.

 The "ISS Soyuz Houston Postmark" is similar in style, with the Russian spacecraft illustrated in the lower right corner.

 Both marks were created by artist Detlev van Ravanswaay of Duisberg, Germany.